-Jesus, Keep Me Near the Cross, Ed. by Nancy Guthrie
+Jesus, Keep Me Near the Cross, edited by Nancy Guthrie

 I read this book during Lent last year, and it was beautiful.
 Nancy Guthrie has curated a collection of twenty-five readings from authors that span church history.
 You’ll find Augustine here alongside J.I.
 Packer, John Calvin next to Francis Schaeffer.
 This isn’t technically a devotional but an anthology, one that’s easy to pick up and read any time of the day.
 (Guthrie’s Advent anthology Come, Thou Long Expected Jesus is lovely, too.)

 King’s Cross (Jesus the King), by Timothy Keller

 This is one of my favorite books, and again, it’s not one specifically written for Lent.
 But Timothy Keller’s study of Jesus’s life through the book of Mark places Jesus’ life within the greater framework of God’s redemptive story.
 This is not a difficult read, but it’s a deep one that will give you much to ponder.